FH-Potsdam/IDL-Website/src/site/en/index.md

 layout: layouts/home.njk
 ---

-# The <span class="highlight">Interaction Design Lab</span> is the research laboratory of the Interface Design Programme at the University of Applied Sciences in Potsdam, Germany.
+# The <span class="highlight">Interaction Design Lab</span> is the research laboratory of the <a href="https://www.fh-potsdam.de/studium-weiterbildung/studiengaenge/interfacedesign-b" style="color:black;">Interface Design Programme</a> at the University of Applied Sciences in Potsdam, Germany.

 The lab is a space for international interaction design experts from industry and academia.
 It provides an interface between education, research and development, transfer of technology, design and knowledge and creates a space for multidisciplinary projects.